-- Deferred outflow which is equal to the employer contributions made after the measurement date of the net other-postemployment benefits liability.
-This amount will be amortized-in-full against the net other-postemployment benefits liability in the next fiscal year. - Deferred outflow for the changes in assumptions which will be amortized over a closed period equal to the average of the expected remaining service lives of all employees that are provided with other-postemployment benefits through the Plan. - Deferred outflow for the differences between the actual and expected experience which will be amortized over a closed period equal to the average of the expected remaining service lives of all employees that are provided with other-postemployment benefits through the Plan.
+• Deferred outflow which is equal to the employer contributions made after the measurement date of the net other-postemployment benefits liability.
+This amount will be amortized-in-full against the net other-postemployment benefits liability in the next fiscal year.